How To Tell if Your Crane or Hoist System Needs Repair

 Cranes and hoists rely on several types of liquid to complete their jobs.
 First is the gasoline that powers the engine.
 The next vital, fluid-based component is the hydraulic system, whose hoses may begin to detach, blister, or leak.

-If you notice dripping or leaking plumbing, then you know it’s time for repairs.
+If you notice dripping or leaking plumbing during a crane inspection, then you know it’s time for repairs.
 The last thing you want is a machine that leaks gasoline or loses hydraulic power.
 If you continue operating such machinery, you could further damage the crane or hoist, incurring costlier repairs.

 Continued Failure